wavefrontHQ/docs/pages/doc/users_roles.md

 ### Assign a Role to a Group

-Users with **Accounts, Groups & Roles** permission can assign roles when they create a group, or can add and remove roles later.
+Users with **Accounts, Groups & Roles** permission can assign roles to a group when they create the group, or can add and remove roles later.

 <table style="width: 100%;">
 <tbody>